SAP-samples/partner-reference-application/Tutorials/25-Multi-Tenancy-Provisioning.md

 Therefore, export the required subaccount destinations from the provider subaccount and import them to the consumer subaccount.

 1. Export the destinations from the provider subaccount.

 	1. Open the SAP BTP cockpit of the provider.
-	1. Navigate to the *Destinations*.
+	2. Navigate to the *Destinations* view.
+	3. (Optional) Adapt the destinations in landscape eu10.
+This step is necessary because the HTML5 repository and SAP Build Work Zone services are hosted in eu10, while the application runs in eu10-00x.
+		1. If your application runs in landscape eu10 and the service URL includes *eu10-00x.hana.ondemand.com*, where x stands for any number, adapt the destinations before exporting them.
+		2. In the *poetry-slams-rt* destination, remove *-00x* from the *URL*.
+The last part of the URL should be: *launchpad.cfapps.eu10.hana.ondemand.com*.
+		3. In the *poetry-slams-cdm* destination, remove *-00x* from the *URL*, the *Token Service URL*, and the additional property *uri*.
+It should be: *cfapps.eu10.hana.ondemand.com*.
-	2. Select the *poetry-slams-cdm* destination and export it.
-A file *poetry-slams-cdm* is stored on your computer.
+	4. Select the *poetry-slams-cdm* destination and export it.
+A *poetry-slams-cdm* file is stored on your computer.
-	3. Select the *poetry-slams-rt* destination and export it.
-A file *poetry-slams-rt* is stored on your computer.
+	5. Select the *poetry-slams-rt* destination and export it.
+A *poetry-slams-rt* file is stored on your computer.
-	4. Do not close the provider cockit as you still need it in the next steps.
+	6. Do not close the provider cockpit, as you'll need it for the next steps.

 2. Import the destinations in the consumer subaccount.
 	1. Open the SAP BTP cockpit of the consumer.
-	2. Navigate to the *Destinations*.
+	2. Navigate to the *Destinations* view.
 	3. Import the *poetry-slams-cdm* destination using the downloaded file.
 The values of the destination are taken over.
 The value of the Client Secret property can't be exported but you can get it as follows:

 		1. Navigate to *Instances and Subscriptions* of the provider subaccount.